geoff-project/coi/docs/tutorials/packaging.rst

     requires = ['setuptools', 'wheel']
     build-backend = 'setuptools.build_meta'

+The section ``build-system`` tells Pip how to install our package.
+The key ``requires`` gives a list of necessary Python packages.
+The key ``build-backend`` points at a Python function that Pip calls to handle the rest.
+Between all of your Python projects, this section will almost never change.

-And this is a slightly more complex file that also configures a few tools:
+And this is a slightly more complex :file:`pyproject.toml`, that also configures a few tools.
+Note that the file would be only about 20 lines long:

 .. code-block:: toml

-    # Build-time dependencies can have minimum versions and [extras]!
+    # We can require minimum versions and [extras]!
     [build-system]
     requires = [
         'setuptools >= 42',